 I tried not to stop and take photos every 5 seconds but managed to snap a few.
 The beginning of our journey took us through the village of Oakhanger.

-We made a quick stop at the Harrow Inn in Petersfield.
-It’s an absolutely beautiful pub stuck in a 17th Century time warp.
+We made a quick stop at the Harrow Inn in Petersfield to cool off and refill out bottles.
+An beautiful pub stuck in a 17th Century time warp.
 Their cloudy cider is fantastic, although if you’re on your bike it’s probably better to have a half because it’s quite strong.

 We stopped for lunch at The Maple Inn.
 It was about half way and we figured we’d need something substantial to get us all the way to Portsmouth.
 Both of us tucked into a handmade burger – I had mine with stilton melted on top.
 Naughty but oh so delicious.